Warhammer 40k Kill Team, Necromunda: Underhive and Shadow War: Armageddon

-Update: Warlayer 2 : Orbital Drop is now on Kickstarter.
+Update: Warlayer 2 : Orbital Drop is now available.

 Printable Scenery’s recent kickstarter gave us a ton of new scenery for Necromunda.
 The campaign, called Future Gothic fits right into 40K.
-If you missed the Kickstarter, the terrain is starting to be put up in their store.
 Along with the future Gothic pieces, the Sci-Fi scatter terrain has some nice looking terrain as well.

-I don’t think that Worlds Over Run fits quite as seamlessly as some of the other pieces, but it adds a lot of organic shapes that would be extremely fitting in a Tyranid game, or to show where bugs have gotten into the Underhive of Necromunda.
+Worlds over Run : Thorn ads a certain… otherworldly quality to your table.
+It’s unclean.
+This is the realm of the Tyranids and other xenos that are trying to gain a foothold.
+These pieces add a lot of organic shapes that would be extremely fitting in a Tyranid game, or to show where bugs have gotten into the Underhive of Necromunda.
 This Kickstarter brought us pieces for bugs and space marines, so it fits in a 40K universe game.
 While I feel like the above two Kickstarters seamlessly fit into the industrial feel of Necromunda: Underhive, I think this terrain is a little more fitting for Shadow War: Armageddon.
-Either way, this is one of my favorite Kickstarters because of the organic shapes.
-He doesn’t have a store front up yet, but if you want his models (and quite frankly, why wouldn’t you?) you can email him and he’ll give you a good “pre-release” deal so you can save money before the store goes live.
+Either way, this is one of my favorite terrain sets because of the organic shapes, and adds something more to your underhive board than just the plain industrial feel.

 Terrain 4 Print makes some great terrain.
 His recent releases I featured in my Star Wars: Legion scenery guide.
 Going back to his Kickstarter, Terrain 4 Print released a Sci-Fi Barricade that would be fitting for a ganger base, or more terrain to fight around.
 His latest releases are coming from Patreon and he is a person I highly recommend helping out.
 He makes some great terrain pieces that prints beautifully.

-Necroplex completed a Kickstarter fairly recently.
-They have released 2 parts of the terrain so far.
-Their method is kind of unique.
+Necroplex completed a Kickstarter that melds hobby to 3D Printing.
+This method is kind of unique.
 You print out their pieces to go along with other normal hobby methods of terrain building.
-So, you can use foamcore, dowels, and other parts you normally see used to bring terrain to life, but you print these pieces and glue them on to give the pieces more strength and character.
+So, you can use foam-core, dowels, and other parts you normally see used to bring terrain to life, but you print these pieces and glue them on to give the pieces more strength and character.
 I kind of view this as the best of both worlds where you can save money by using foam core and other materials to build the core of your terrain and use the printed pieces to reinforce them.
 This also means you can print up more parts quicker, since you are not printing the entire walkway.

 This list is by no means all inclusive.
 I keep a directory of 3D Printable Terrain and Miniatures modelers.
 Right now, there are 40 terrain modeling sites listed.
 Everyone here, I have purchased from.
 I’ve backed several other Kickstarters and have purchased other models as well.
 Peruse the terrain directory.
 Search it, I have tried to use good tags to help you find the pieces you are looking for, quickly.